Wedvich/monorepo-workflows/README.md

 # monorepo-workflows

-Testing GitHub Action workflow setups in a monorepo
+Testing GitHub Action workflow setups in a monorepo.